Impossible-Robotics-5412/linkage/carburetor/README.md

 | ...  | lowing 4 bytes represent a big-endian f32. |
 |  7   | Otherwise Empty like 2-3.                  |

-##### Control

-When a message with a query is received, the appropriate response will be sent back over the TCP stream.

-##### Query

-When a message with a query is received, the appropriate response will be sent back over the TCP stream.
-Currently, these responses take the shape of utf-8 text describing the status of the battery (mock), memory, or cpu.
-In the future, these responses might take the shape of messages similar to the requests.

 ##### Examples

 ###### Set PWM pin 1 to 50% forward speed